EndPointCorp/end-point-blog/2022/06/implementing-authentication-in-asp.net-core-web-apis.md

 And finally, let's test our endpoint and marvel at the fruit of our work.
 Make sure to create an API Key by POSTing to `api/Users/ApiKey`, and copy the "value" from the response.

 Next, we can copy that key and use it as the value for the `Api-Key` header a GET request to `api/BodyTypes`.
-In Postman, we can do that by choosing the "Authorization" tab, selecting "API Key" in the "Type" dropdown, writing "Api-Key" in the "Key" textbox, and pasting the generated key in the "Value" textbox.
+In Postman, we can do that by choosing the "Authorization" tab, selecting "API Key" in the "Type" drop-down list, writing "Api-Key" in the "Key" text box, and pasting the generated key in the "Value" text box.

 With that, we can make the request and see how the endpoint now allows authentication via API Keys: